ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 132. ADDED Auto Wares.
 133. ADDED Mamzell Armory.
 134. ADDED Darkness Domain for Clerics, and now Shadowheart will start as a useful subclass.
+135. MOVED Noto Sans UI to the optional category.

 ## Listonomicon v6.3 ALFIRA LIVES!